polyphene/holium-rs-sdk/README.md

 <h1 align="center">Welcome to holium rust SDK 👋</h1>

-> Holium Rust SDK is a tool used to compile rust code to proper Holium transformation.
+> Holium Rust SDK is a tool used to compile rust code to proper Holium transformations.
 It leverages procedural macro to do so.

 ### 🏠 [Homepage](https://holium.org/)